 Inherently interdisciplinary, the study of Folklore and Mythology often draws resources from several disciplines, while maintaining its own methodological lens.
 Students wishing to meet the requirements for a secondary field in Folklore and Mythology must take GENED 1097: Tradition, Performance, and Culture, one of the F&M topical seminars in the field, and three other courses chosen from Folklore and Mythology and/or cross-listed courses as listed in courses.my.harvard.edu and on the Folklore and Mythology website.

 To guarantee a focused and coherent program of study in Folklore and Mythology as a Secondary Field, interested students should make an appointment with the Head Tutor as soon as possible.
 Students who notify the Head Tutor early on of their intention to pursue a secondary field in Folklore and Mythology will ensure that they are invited to special lectures, film showings, lunches, excursions, and receptions.

 REQUIREMENTS: 5 courses (20 credits)

-- Culture and Belief 16: Performance, Tradition and Cultural Studies: An Introduction to Folklore and Mythology.
-Surveys the major forms of folklore (e.g., myths, legends, epics, beliefs, rituals, festivals) and the theoretical approaches used to understand and interpret “texts” drawn from the world of traditional expression and ritualized behavior.
+- GENED 1097: Tradition, Performance, and Culture.
+Explores major forms of folklore (e.g., myths, legends, beliefs, rituals, festivals), as well as the theoretical approaches (e.g., performance theory, the ethnography of communication) used to interpret cultural documents drawn from the world of traditional expression and ritualized behavior.
 (Mitchell)

 - Three courses from among those offered in Folklore & Mythology or the cross-listings.